Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Quantum Mechanics Revisited via the Wiener Fractal Measure

-Actually, the Feynman path-integral formulation of quantum mechanics is also understood via the complexification (\ref {2103}).
-In fact, despite some viewpoints which attempt to work out the Feynman path-integral formulation within complex analysis methods, the machinery of the Wiener fractal measure can extract the whole framework of quantum mechanical path-integral through with a natural way given via entirely real analysis mechanism.\footnote{See for example \cite{nelson}.} Through this way the Wiener fractal measure is focused on the space of $C_{\mathcal N_0}$, for some fixed $\mathcal N_0$, so that the whole reserved energy in $C_{\mathcal N_0}$ is of order $mc^2$, for $m$ the mass of the quantum particle; i.e.:
+In this appendix, we will prove that the Wiener fractal measure can also produce the Feynman's path-integral formulation of quantum mechanics within a concrete procedure.
+Indeed, the Feynman's path-integral formulation of quantum mechanics must be understood via the complexification (\ref {2103}), whereas we do not need the symmetry (\ref{wiener1}).
+To work out the Feynman's path-integral formulation of quantum mechanics the Wiener complex fractal measure is restricted to the space of $\mathbf C_{\mathcal N_0}$, for some fixed $\mathcal N_0$, so that the whole reserved energy in $\mathbf C_{\mathcal N_0}$ is of order $mc^2$, for $m$ the rest mass of the quantum particle.
+Hence:

-Then, one may neglect the high energy contributions.
-In principle, in quantum field theory, one is mostly concerned about the asymptotic behavior of the Wiener path-integrals $I_{\mathcal N}$ introduced in (\ref {wiener4}) as $\mathcal N \to \infty$, hence the renormalization approach is mandatory.
-But, here, we will not wonder such asymptotic behaviors and therefore, the quantum mechanics needs no renormalization and the fractality assumptions due within our framework.
+wherein the summation is over all Fourier modes $n$ which belong to $\mathbf C_{\mathcal N_0}$.
+Actually, one may neglect the high energy contributions.
+In principle, in quantum field theory, we are mostly concerned about the asymptotic behavior of the Wiener path-integrals $I_{\mathcal N}$ introduced in (\ref {wiener4}) as $\mathcal N \to \infty$, hence employing a renormalization approach is mandatory.
+But, here, there are no such asymptotic behaviors, and therefore, no renormalization is needed for any potential function.